-- Send out annual Domestic Animal Business registration renewal notices. - Inspect all Domestic Animal Businesses annually and as required throughout the year. - Use of Bureau of Animal Welfare Audit inspection checklists when inspecting Domestic Animal Businesses.
+- Send out annual Domestic Animal Business (DAB) registration renewal notices. - Inspect all DAB annually and as required throughout the year. - Use of Bureau of Animal Welfare Audit inspection checklists when inspecting DAB.

-- Supply and distribution of information regarding Domestic Animal Businesses and relevant Codes of Practice. - Provide advice and guidance as required by DAB owners
+- Supply and distribution of information regarding DAB's and relevant Codes of Practice. - Provide advice and guidance as required by DAB's owners

-- Inspect all Domestic Animal Businesses annually and as required throughout the year. - Investigate all complaints relating to a Domestic Animal Businesses. - Follow up on any non-compliance issues or breaches of the Code of Practice or Act. - Take any enforcement action necessary. - Ensure that Domestic Animal Businesses forward Section 13 documents to relevant Councils following the sale of an animal. - Ensure that notices advertising animals for sale within South Gippsland contain the Domestic Animal Business' Council registration number and comply with relevant Codes of Practice and the Act. - Liaise with other teams within Council to provide advice when an application for a Domestic Animal Business is received to ensure compliance with regulations and requirements under the Act and relevant Codes of Practice.
+- Inspect all DAB's annually and as required throughout the year. - Investigate all complaints relating to a DAB. - Follow up on any non-compliance issues or breaches of the Code of Practice or Act. - Take any enforcement action necessary. - Ensure that DAB's forward Section 13 documents to relevant Councils following the sale of an animal. - Ensure that notices advertising animals for sale within South Gippsland contain the DAB's Council registration number and comply with relevant Codes of Practice and the Act. - Liaise with other teams within Council to provide advice when an application for a DAB is received to ensure compliance with regulations and requirements under the Act and relevant Codes of Practice.